nextcloud/news/README.md

 ## Maintainers
-Looking for new a new maintainer :)
+Looking for a new maintainer :)

 * [Jan-Christoph Borchardt](https://github.com/jancborchardt) (Design)